 “What is it?”
 Wade asked, looking up from his own collection.

 “That’s the Randolph place.
-I knew he brought it, but look here, it says the place had a fire, almost three months before.
+I knew he’d bought it, but look here… it says there had been a fire at the place almost three months before.
 It got sold for a pittance in the end!”

 Anna then turned back to the cabinet, leafing through the folders quickly before opening the next drawer, and then the next after that.